-Biology Writes, modeled after existing programs such as Faculty Write and the Graduate Writing Lab, is designed to support all writers in our department.
+Biology Writes, an offshoot of the Duke Faculty Write Program, is designed to support all writers in our department.
 The primary goals of Biology Writes are to enhance writing productivity, writing self-efficacy, and collegiality related to writing practices.
 Offerings include:

 - Writing groups: